Football Disqualification Penalty

 Why are players disqualified in football?

-What happens when a player is ejected from the NFL?
+What happens when a player is ejected from an NFL game?

-When a player is ejected from the NFL, he is replaced by another player on his team’s bench.
-This substitution is similar to what occurs when a player is so injured that they are unable to further play.
+When a player is ejected from an NFL game, he is replaced by another player on his team’s bench.
+This substitution is similar to what occurs when a player is so injured that they are unable to play further.
 The only difference is that a disqualification penalty also comes with a loss of 15 yards for the offending player’s team.
-This process is also what happens for the NCAA, and NFHS (high school football).
+This process is also what happens for the NCAA and NFHS (high school football).
 CFL disqualifications are similar but result in a 25-yard loss.